Smoke Through: A Golden State Lives Up To Nor-Cal’s Rep Among Smokers

 The High:

 As soon as you crack open the jar of Mountain Shadows you’re presented with forest-y notes of pine and soothing lavender.
-I ground this herb up real fine and put smoked it through a vaporizer to really help tune into the flavors.
+I ground this herb up real fine and smoked it through a vaporizer to really help tune into the flavors.
 On the palate, I got a citrus-forward flavor — very zesty with an almost bitter rind quality — with more notes of lavender and a slight mint lift on the back end.
 This is a great strain to inhale and hold, the flavors are really soothing.

 The high will kick in almost immediately, melting anxiety (courtesy of the Limonene), and drawing you into a calming wave of relaxation as your senses start to tingle.
 As relaxing as it is, the high is never so heavy that you’ll end up couch-locked all day.
 It’s a great cerebral strain that keeps the high mainly in your headspace.